Learn how to wash walls SAFELY with this easy DIY cleaning recipe and the right tools…

 After washing your walls and squeegeeing all of the dirty water from them, give them a quick rinse with clean, warm water using your mop again.

-Be sure to rinse our your squeegee microfiber mop before rinsing your walls, and to again squeegee the water from the wall after mopping the walls.
+Be sure to rinse out your squeegee microfiber mop before rinsing your walls, and to again squeegee the water from the wall after mopping the walls.

-Now that you’re a total pro at this whole cleaning your walls thing, you can feel confident cleaning your walls every 2-4 weeks if your wall paint is a lighter color, and every 4-6 weeks if you have a deeper color of paint.
+Now that you’re a total pro at this whole cleaning your walls thing, you can feel confident cleaning your walls every 6-8 weeks if your wall paint is a lighter color, and every 4-6 months if you have a deeper paint color.

 As long as you have some soap, water, and vinegar, you can make endless amounts of wall cleaning solution and battle marks and stains on your walls from the kids and furry friends in your home!

 Looking to get focused on your deep cleaning ventures?
 Check out this Deep Cleaning Checklist: February Cleaning Duties To Focus On.

 *Post originally published February 2019, last updated December 2021.

 Saturday 18th of March 2023

 Love this, however I got the alternate one since the one you used is sold out and the black squeegee part comes apart on my walls and leaves small black peices where ever I end.
 Definitely recomend finding a clear squeegee.

 Monday 4th of October 2021